epics-modules/opcua/exampleTop/DeviceDbApp/UaDemoServerDb/README.md

 ## Provided Variables

+When developing, using a professional GUI client for OPC UA is strongly suggested.
+The free [UaExpert][uaexpert] tool from Unified Automation is a good choice.

-Use a GUI client (`UaExpert` or similar) to browse the server.
+Use that GUI client to browse the server:

-Under `Demo`, there are examples of all OPC UA dfeatures that the Unified Automation stack supports.
+Under `Demo`, there are examples of all OPC UA types and features that the Unified Automation stack supports.
 The example IOC connects to a number of selected variables.

+## OPC UA Security

+The example server supports all modes of OPC UA security and is a good way to check your certificate setup.

+The server's PKI file store is located under the `bin` subdirectory of the UA software bundle inside `pkiserver`.

+The PKI file store for verification of user authentication certificates is located under the same `bin` subdirectory inside `pkiuser`.

 ## OPC UA Device Support Documentation